Thomas Treloar

 Hillsdale College

-Dr. Thomas I. Treloar earned a Ph.D. in Mathematics from the University of Maryland-College Park in 2001 with research in the area of differential geometry.
+Dr. Thomas I. Treloar earned a Ph.D. in Mathematics from the University of Maryland-College Park in 2001 with research in the area of differential geometry and dymanical systems.
 He taught at the University of Arizona and the University of Maryland before coming to Hillsdale College in 2004.
-Dr. Treloar holds the faculty rank of professor of Mathematics and chairman of the Mathematics and Computer Science Department.
-He also holds the position of Dean of Faculty at Hillsdale College.
+Dr. Treloar holds the faculty rank of professor of Mathematics and is Dean of Faculty at Hillsdale College.